 Lesson Learned: Prepare for a Ramp Up Period

-It's as though Google never wanted our money.
+Here's a real-life scenario.
+It seemed like Google never even wanted our money.
 We chose keywords and put together ads, set bids and pushed the magic button.
 And then very little happened.

 It's not as though nothing happened.
 Had that been the case, we would have looked for what was broken.
 Instead, flat activity on our ads just reinforced our (wrong) assumption that this wasn't going to bring in much business.